hatakkey/MAG-cups/README.md

 start_5g_cups.sh  ## to start 1x5G session
 start_5g_cups_10IMSI.sh  ## to start 10x5G sessions
 ```
+Note that the sessions created using any of the two scripts (start_5g_cups.sh and start_5g_cups_10IMSI.sh) can be terminated from the home-user using the predefined script /stop_5g_cups.sh
+or from the CP using the predefined script exec clear-5g.

 Follow the **[documentation](docs/5G_session_verification.md)** for detailed information/checking .

 ### **4. Start the PPPoE or IPoE fixed sessions**